joshsurber/joshsurber/resume/food.md

 ## OBJECTIVE

-Bring over twenty years of expertise in relationship-building from both freelance web development and retail management into an established company.
+Bring over twenty years of expertise in relationship-building and management experience into a growing company, with a goal of multi-unit leadership within 5--7 years.

 ## PROFESSIONAL SUMMARY